by Texas Homesteader ~

 Butter Melted, NOT Softened

 The recipe said the dough would be crumbly and they were right.
-I was confused reading the original recipe & added the butter softened but not melted so that may have made the batter more crumbly than it was supposed to be.
-Next time I’ll melt the butter completely before adding it in.
+I was confused initially reading the recipe & added the butter softened but not melted.
+So that may have made the batter more crumbly than it was supposed to be.
+Next time I’ll actually melt the butter completely before adding it in.

 As it was, I was able to take a handful of dough and press tightly & the warmth of my hands made the dough stick together enough to plop it onto a cookie sheet.